polyfy/polylith/readme.md

 scripts/build-uberjar.sh
 ```

-Here we have the answer to were the `*` signs came from.
+Here we have the answer to were the `*` signs come from.
 The paths that starts with `environments/command-line/`,
 `development/`, `components/user/` and `bases/cli/` makes the tool understand that `command-line`, `development`,
 `user` and `cli` are changed.